~ Private Lessons / Behavioural Consults ~

 I believe in Scientific principles; not based on hearsay or beliefs, rather on evidence that has been tried and tested and of course reproducible.

 We are living in an exciting age, we have so much knowledge and those who wish to constantly improve have so many questions!
 Behaviour science is constantly being updated but we only have pieces of a very large puzzle.
-Genetics, early experiences, nutrition, environment and the way you nurture are but a few factors that play a part in the development of your pet dog.
+Genetics, early experiences, nutrition, environment are but a few factors that play a part in the development of your pet dog.

 Frustration comes from lack of Knowledge